It makes sense right? We all love our dogs and want only the best for them and when they are in pain or unhappy we want to help.

 This is Leaky Gut Syndrome.
 The condition sets off a chain reaction in the body: the liver has to work harder to screen out the particles; the immune system tries to prevent the invaders but can’t keep up.
 The result is inflammation which can lead to many types of disease, including skin issues, food sensitivities and allergies, chronic digestive and other disorders, and even autoimmune disease and arthritis.
 You are what you eat!

 Painful Hot Spots, dry, itchy skin, rashes, contact allergies, dandruff and hair loss can be helped through diet.
 Rust stains, (those dark coloured stains around your dog's eyes, muzzle or paws) can be managed.
-They are caused by yeast and an imbalance in your pooch's diet.
-Grains and high starch ingredients in commercial foods create an overload of sugars and the yeast feeds off these causing these marks and many itchy skin conditions.
+They may be caused by yeast and an imbalance in your pooch's diet.
+Grains, high carbohydrates and starchy ingredients found in commercial foods (for example Kibble - including the grain-free varieties) create an overload of sugars and the yeast feeds off these causing these marks and many itchy skin conditions.